Treatment with SureSmile aligners involves a series of aligner trays, each one progressing further along in the

 How often do I switch SureSmile aligners?

-SureSmile aligners are worn for two weeks at a time before you switch to a new set of aligners, though this can vary.
-This is the typical wear-time for most invisible braces and clear aligners.
+You should switch your SureSmile aligners every two weeks to a new set of aligners, though this can vary.
+This is the typical wear time for most invisible braces and clear aligners.

 It's possible that if during one of your monthly check-ins your dentist decides that you aren't ready to move on to your next aligner, you'll need to continue wearing your current set for a bit longer, but it won't be much longer, as these aligners aren't designed to withstand continued wear.

 What are the SureSmile aligners' hours of wear?

 SureSmile aligners' hours of wear are 20 to 22 hours every day.
 This means that you will wear them all of the time—when you sleep and while you're at work—just like traditional braces.

 The two to four hours per day when you aren't required to wear them is for taking them out to eat, or if you need to for an important event.
 It's essential to wear your aligners for the prescribed time because if you don't, your treatment can be delayed.
 With continued negligence, you may even have to start treatment over from the beginning.

 How much does SureSmile braces cost?

 The SureSmile braces cost depends entirely on the level of treatment you need.
 Some dentists offer SureSmile braces for around $3,000 for mild cases, and the cost seems to average around $4,000.
 More complex cases will cost more—you won't know the cost until your dentist can confirm how long your treatment will take.

 Kay Cee talks about her aligner experience with SureSmile braces in this SureSmile braces review.
 She decided to get SureSmile because she had some gaps in her front teeth, as well as some misalignment problems.
 Her dentist said that they were going to continue to get worse, and recommended clear aligner treatment.